westlicht/performer/_pages/manual/index.md

 <h4>Track Buttons</h4>

-There are 8 track buttons: `TRACK1` to `TRACK8`.
+There are 8 track buttons: `T1` to `T8`.
 These buttons are generally used to select the active track, but also to select pages in combination with the `PAGE` button and some other functions depending on the active page.

 <h4>Step Buttons</h4>

-There are 16 step buttons: `STEP1` up to `STEP16`.
+There are 16 step buttons: `S1` to `S16`.
 These buttons are generally used to select steps in a sequence, but also to select pages in combination with the `PAGE` button and some other functions depending on the active page.

 <!-- Navigation -->